 Of course, all life demands water, and that includes our gardens.
 Newly situated plants will always require a good deal more water than older plants, in order to help them establish themselves.
 In the words of Noel, the director of our Outdoor Garden Center, "Nothing is drought-resistant in the first year."
 As the days get warmer, it will be very important to check in daily with any new plantings.
 Check the soil for moisture, and water well as needed.

 So, thanks for reading, friends! and good luck in the garden!
 We wish you all green thumbs and bounty.
 If anything goes awry, just give us a call, or stop in.
 We'll do our best to help you out, and keep your garden gorgeous.

-Justin Lievano works in the Flower Shop at McArdle's, but he loves a garden party, which can't really happen without a beautiful garden.
+by Justin Lievano who loves a garden party -- and it can't really happen without a beautiful garden.

 PS, Congratulations to all graduating High School seniors!
 We've seen a number of you come in for Corsages and Boutonnieres for prom, or for bouquets to be given at graduation.
 To those we've gotten to see in person and those we have not, we wish you the best.
 The world before you is rich with opportunity, so reach out and grab hold.
 Good luck to you all!